History of Swansea: The port and industrialisation

-Colonel Love had serious problems in deciding how best to stretch his resources.
-And stretched they were, because it was equally clear that Swansea needed to be strongly garrisoned to cope with violent incursions by unemployed coal and iron workers and discontented country-people, as would Llanelli when the Gwendraeth Valley troubles reached their climax in the following two months.
-And all the time the Chartist threat hung over the industrial areas to the east.

 In this early part of the 19th century, the area which is now Brynmill, Sketty, the Uplands and the university campus was where several of the owners of the "manufactories" lived, in large park-like estates well to the west of the Tawe.
 The workers were crammed along the banks of the Tawe and lived in poor conditions.
 The prevailing wind carried the smoke from the copper works to the east, towards St Thomas and Kilvey.
 A contemporary report written by a doctor describing Swansea Valley speaks of a nightmare landscape, "literally burnt" where few plants would grow, dotted with lifeless pools, slag heaps, mounds of scoriae and smoke from the works everywhere.
 George Borrow, later to write and publish his Wild Wales, visited the town in the same year, describing it slightly less emphatically as "a large, bustling, dirty, gloomy place".
-He was not convinced that Swansea people were in fact Welsh.
-"The women had much the appearance of Dutch fisherwomen; some of them were carrying huge loads on their heads."

-The population of the town of Swansea had already increased from 6000 in 1801 to 17,000 in 1851 (Campbell).
-By 1881, the borough's population was over 65,000.
-Much of the growth was due to immigration - in 1881 more than a third of the borough's population had been born outside Glamorgan, and just under a quarter outside Wales.